thevisgroup/CGVC-Website/README.md

 ## Access to this repository

-The repository is read-only for anyone, but in order to make changes you need to:
+The repository is read-only for non-maintainers, in order to make changes you need to be invited as a maintainer:

 1. Email Bob (robert.laramee"at"nottingham.ac.uk)
 2. Email the last CGVC maintainer(s).